W34K3D/W34K3D/Python Documentation.md

 ```

 Python has many techniques to enhance code readability and simplicity.
-The shorthand operator **+=** provides an easy way to increment a variable's
+&nbsp; The shorthand operator **+=** provides an easy way to increment a variable's
 value :  x += 5 is a shorthand for x = x + 5
-Shorthand operators are especially usefull in iterations.
+&nbsp; Shorthand operators are especially usefull in iterations.

 ```py
 prices = [15, 9, 5]